How to relieve stress in 2020? The ultimate guide

 – a stressed person who wants to find calm

-– an anxious and anxious person who wants to regain self-confidence
+– an anxious person who wants to regain self-confidence

 – a therapist who accompanies stressed people

-If fighting stress to eliminate it is one of your concerns, then let’s start.
+If fighting stress is one of your priority, then let’s start.

 Stress is a physical, emotional or psychological reaction to a so-called stressful situation.
-We can distinguish several types of stress: the good stress or “eustress”, the intense stress in the short term, the chronic stress or the post traumatic stress.
+We can distinguish several types of stress: the good stress (sometimes called “eustress”), the intense stress in the short term, the chronic stress or the post traumatic stress.